Effective Interview Techniques for Hiring in the Biotech Sector

 Recruitment and selection in the biotech industry are challenging due to the technical area of the jobs and the constant changes in technology and rules.
 For biotech recruiters or any biotech recruiting companies, talent matching technical specifications and team compatibility are highly important.
 Hence, the liquidity of interviews enables biotech recruiting agencies to determine and effectively identify candidates according to the needs and direction of the organization.
 In this part, Kichner will discuss important interview strategies, as well as promising bio-technology interview questions to enhance the efficacy of the employer’s recruitment.

-1. The following are identified to define clear and specific job requirements:
+Key elements to define clear and specific job requirements include:

 It is also important to get clear aspirational role profiles assuming that candidates are found, which should then spell out technical and personal or interpersonal competencies.
 For instance, someone interested in working as an analytical chemist in a biotech R&D company will need to have more specialized his/her knowledge in genetic engineering than they do dealing with regulations concerning biotech.
 Clearly defined roles aid biotech recruiters in coming up with a programmatic sequence of the interview process by helping them decide what questions need to be asked and criteria to use when evaluating candidates for each specific position.